 On the other hand, the link with the HRS4R setup, while potentially increasing attractiveness and feasibility, may also limit the scope of change, and special efforts would be needed to avoid “Tick the boxes” exercises (that is, aiming for mostly formal, on-paper achievements).

-This concept scenario covers all four mandatory GEP (Gender Equality Plan) building blocks requested to access funding under Horizon Europe, as well as all five recommended content areas, of which at least three need to be addressed for the action plan to be approved (find them here: Gender Equality Plans as an Eligibility Criterion in Horizon Europe).
+This concept scenario covers all four mandatory GEP (Gender Equality Plan) building blocks requested to access funding under Horizon Europe, as well as all five recommended content areas (find them here: Gender Equality Plans as an Eligibility Criterion in Horizon Europe).
 However, its typical focus on Human Resources could make the area of the integration of gender dimension in research more difficult to practically implement.

 This concept scenario shares some basic features of the HRS4R scheme, even though, differently from this, it would adopt an intersectional perspective.
 Besides, it shares with Scenario 3 the choice of an assessment process combining self-assessment and peer review, but other features are exclusive (with respect to the other two concept-scenarios).
 The following can be set out (for the full list of the features, see the reading materials sent along with the questionnaire):